My name is Michael Schwarz, I am a PhD student in the group of Prof. Seidl at the Computer Science Department of Technische Universität München.

-I have a strong background in programming and have been doing several projects for a long time e.g. Easy Feed Editor – an OpenSource feed editor that has been translated into 6 different languages and a few smaller projects such as little tools to resize images or edit the entries in the Send To folder in Windows (back in 2008 when that was still a thing that people actually did).
+I have a strong background in programming and have done several projects over the years, e.g. Easy Feed Editor – an OpenSource feed editor that was translated into 6 different languages and a few smaller projects such as little tools to resize images or edit the entries in the Send To folder in Windows (back in 2008 when that was still a thing that people actually did).

-I am doing some freelance work from time to time, and have been working as a Studentischer Tutor (TA) at TUM for courses on OOP (Einführung in die Informatik I), Software Engineering (Einführung in die Softwaretechnik), Databases (Grundlagen: Datenbanken) and Computer Networks (Grundlagen: Rechnernetze und Verteilte Systeme).
-I won the Award for Best Teaching (Preis für die beste Lehre der Fakultät für Informatik) for my tutorials in 2015 and 2016.
-My job as a TA gave me the chance to simultaneously teach others and check and improve my own knowledge of the concepts covered and meet loads of other people that are passionate about computer science as well.
+During my Bachelor’s and Master’s, I did some freelance work from time to time, and worked as a Studentischer Tutor (TA) at TUM for courses on OOP (Einführung in die Informatik I), Software Engineering (Einführung in die Softwaretechnik), Databases (Grundlagen: Datenbanken and Einsatz und Realisierung von Datenbanksystemen) and Computer Networks (Grundlagen: Rechnernetze und Verteilte Systeme).
+I won the Award for Best Teaching (Preis für die beste Lehre der Fakultät für Informatik) for my tutorials in 2015, 2016, and 2017.
+My job as a TA gave me the chance to simultaneously teach others and check and improve my own knowledge of the concepts covered and meet loads of other people that are passionate about Computer Science as well.

 Outside of Computer Science and Programming I am really into Science Fiction (obscure old books as well as cheesy Star Trek episodes).
-My passions include skiing and hiking in the alps and I do so whenever I get the chance to.
+In 2019, I also became part of the TEDxTUM team, and since then I am helping to make TED-style events at TUM a reality.
+My other passions include skiing and hiking in the alps and I do so whenever I get the chance to.
 I also love travelling, so if you see someone with a giant backpack, chances are it’s me!

 If you want to get in touch with me, just drop me an email (address below).